 State-by-State Meal Break Requirements (USA)

 While federal law does not mandate meal breaks, many U.S. states have their own requirements.
-The table below summarizes the rules in key states:
+The table below summarizes rules in key states:

 | State | Meal Break Required? | Minimum Duration | Trigger (hours worked) | Notes |